 Once the LA has funded an adaptation, its upkeep and maintenance is then the school's responsibility.
-If a pupil moves and the school no longer needs a particular facility (e.g. a hygiene room, a low arousal room) the Governing Body must consult the LA about any change; if subsequently the facility is needed again, this will then be the financial responsibility of the Governing Body.
+If a pupil moves and the school no longer needs a particular facility (e.g. a hygiene room, a low arousal room) the Governing Body must consult the LA about any change.
+If subsequently the facility is needed again, this will then be the financial responsibility of the Governing Body.
+Maintained Schools are reminded that any removal or remodelling would require Landlord's consent.